jamesknelson/pacomo/README.md

-# A Method For Structuring Stylesheets in React-based Applications
+# A System For Structuring Stylesheets In React Applications

 *Read the [introduction](http://jamesknelson.com/a-system-for-structuring-your-react-applications-styles/).*